• Skip to primary navigation

 CulinaryShades logo

-It is highly recommended to refrigerate it for few hours or even a day as it helps to firm the paneer further.
+I highly recommend refrigerating it for a few hours or even a day as it helps to firm the paneer further.
 It also helps while kneading which is the next important step.

-If needed, please refer my blog on how to make paneer in instant pot for an elaborate process.
+If needed, please refer to my blog on how to make paneer in an Instant Pot for an elaborate process.

 Firm and moist paneer

-My personal experience has been that rasmalai turns out better in softness and sponginess when paneer is kneaded in a food processor rather than done manually.
-Also, food processor is much faster and much less effort.
+My personal experience has been that ras malai turns out better in softness and sponginess when paneer is kneaded in a food processor rather than done manually.
+Also, a food processor is much faster and much less effort.

-It just takes a minute or so to knead paneer in pulse mode (button needs to be pressed intermittently).
-The paneer is ready for use when it feels smooth and soft to touch and does not stick to the palm while making balls.
+It just takes a minute or so to knead paneer in pulse mode (the button needs to be pressed intermittently).
+The paneer is ready for use when it feels smooth and soft to the touch and does not stick to the palm while making balls.

 paneer in food processor